GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 Who is a code owner of a path is controlled via [code owner config files](#codeOwnerConfigFiles) (e.g. `OWNERS` files).

+## <a id="whyCodeOwners">Why should code owners be used?

+Code owners are gatekeepers before a change is submitted, they enforce standards across the code base, help disseminate knowledge around their specific area of ownership, ensure there is appropriate code review coverage, and provide timely reviews.

+Enforcing code owner approvals is designed as a code quality feature.
+Code owners are defined to ensure someone familiar with the codebase reviews and approves all changes that are done to the codebase.

+By granting a code owner approvel the code owner confirms that the change is appropriate for the system and is done correctly.

 ## <a id="codeOwnerConfigFiles">Code owner config files

 Code owner config files are stored in the source tree of the repository and